carynbear/carynbear.github.io/programmingstudy.md

 We will follow up with next steps shortly.
 If you have any questions, please email [caryn@u.northwestern.edu](mailto:caryn@u.northwestern.edu).

-**For teachers who are interested in having students do this survey as an in-class activity**, please send your students the interest and permission forms above and contact me via email so we can coordinate how to send out the survey.
+**We are only accepting participants referred by a teacher in order to verify eligibility.
+You must provide the email of the referring teacher.
+Thank you.**,

 ---